How to Ask Siri to Display Activity Data From the Health app

 Now ask Siri:

-Hey Siri, how much have I walked today?
+Siri, how much have I walked today?

 Siri will display a notification on the screen, automatically inserting the distance and steps variables into the alert.